When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 The reason we do not list the version chosen on this page is because we reserve the option to change it when necessary.
 That said, we will not force a cluster restart for a simple plugin upgrade unless there are severe issues with the current version.
 In most cases, plugin upgrades are applied lazily, in other words when something else forces a restart like you changing the plan or Elasticsearch runs out of memory.

 For new deployments that use Elasticsearch version 5.0 and later, we automatically create a Kibana instance for you.
 If you use a version before 5.0 or if your cluster didn’t include a Kibana instance initially, there might not be a Kibana endpoint URL shown, yet.
-To enable Kibana, simply click Enable.
+To enable Kibana, select Enable.

-For version 5.0 and later: Log in to Kibana with the
+*Log in to Kibana with the

 elastic superuser to try it out.
 The password was provided when you created your cluster or can be reset.